-If you are the friend or loved one of a grantor and are concerned about their appointed substitute decision maker, the experienced estate litigation lawyers at Arbesman Hamilton LLP in Toronto can help you navigate your options.
+If you are the friend or loved one of a grantor and are concerned about their appointed substitute decision-maker, the experienced estate litigation lawyer at NULaw in Toronto can help you navigate your options.
 Our firm, and its predecessors, have been helping clients with power of attorney challenges since 1953, and we work hard to help clients ensure the interests of their loved ones are protected.

 Given the importance of the role of attorneys, it is not surprising that disputes often arise over the validity of a power of attorney, the decisions made by attorneys, and other related matters.